 WHO WE ARE

-The Microbial Resource Research Infrastructure — European Research Infrastructure Consortium (MIRRI-ERIC) is the pan-European distributed Research Infrastructure for the preservation, systematic investigation, provision, and valorisation of microbial resources and biodiversity.
+The Microbial Resource Research Infrastructure — European Research Infrastructure Consortium (MIRRI-ERIC) is the European distributed Research Infrastructure for the preservation, systematic investigation, provision, and valorisation of microbial resources and biodiversity.
+It was established by the Commission Implementing Decision (EU) 2022/1204 of 16 June 2022.

-MIRRI-ERIC brings together 44 microbial domain Biological Resource Centres (mBRCs), culture collections, and research institutes from eight European countries — Belgium, France, Greece, Italy, Latvia, Portugal, and Spain as Members, and Romania as an Observer.
+MIRRI-ERIC brings together 47 microbial domain Biological Resource Centres (mBRCs), culture collections, and research institutes, from eight European Member States: Belgium, France, Greece, Italy, Latvia, Portugal, and Spain — Members — and Romania — Observer.

 logo-esfri.pngESFRI Roadmap